Binary Funding Impacts in Derivative Valuation: Examples and a Closed-form Solution

-is a weighted sum of $s^b$ and $-h^HL^H$.
-It shows how the effect of DVA is transferred to FCA as $L^m$ changes.
-As $L^m$ increases, the effect of funding cost is weaken, since the cost of posting the collateral is more expensive than the interest rate remunerating on the collateral, namely OIS rate.
-In more detail,
+Note that $\partial_{s^\ell}V_t^\dsF = 0$.
+Furthermore, in (\ref{closed:sol}), we can see that $(1-L^m)s^b+L^m(-h^HL^H)$ is a weighted sum of $s^b$ and $-h^HL^H$.
+This shows how the effect of DVA is transferred to FCA as $L^m$ changes.
+As $L^m$ increases, the effect of funding cost is diminished, since the cost of posting the collateral is more expensive than the interest rate remunerating on the collateral, i.e., the OIS rate.
+More precisely, $\exp{(-h^HL^HL^m(T-t))}$ is a deduction from DVA, while $\exp{(s^b(1-L^m)(T-t))}$ is a compensation for the hedger for posting the collateral.
+However, this is not the only part of FCA.
+The other part of FCA is the cost to acquire $S^1$, and it is included in $\calC^b$.